PhucXDoan/pxd/README.md

 ```

 The meta-preprocessor provides a lot of powerful methods in `Meta` to generate C code that looks nice.
-See the source code for more information about how to use the methods.

 ```c
 #include "example.meta"